Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Introduction

-Specifically in the quadrotor dynamics, the three-dimensional attitude does not have to be controlled completely for position tracking, as the yawing that corresponds to the rotation around the thrust vector is irrelevant to the translational dynamics.
+In this work, we propose MARL frameworks for the low-level control of a quadrotor by decomposing its dynamics into the translational part and the yawing part according to the decoupled yaw control strategy proposed in \cite{gamagedara2019geometric}.
+Specifically, in the quadrotor dynamics, the three-dimensional attitude does not have to be controlled completely for position tracking.
+This is because the yawing control, which corresponds to the rotation around the thrust vector, is irrelevant to the translational dynamics.
 Thus, the position tracking task is supplemented with the control of the yawing direction to determine the complete desired attitude~\cite{lee2010geometric}.
-As such, excessive yaw maneuvers may have detrimental effects on the performance of position stabilization and control.
-Consequently, many prior studies in the reinforcement learning of quadrotors have often omitted the heading control in the yawing dynamics due to its complexities, despite its importance in certain applications such as video imaging.

-In contrast to SARL, multi-agent reinforcement learning (MARL) approaches have the potential to address complex problems more efficiently by exploiting the diversity of agents.
-Also, MARL enables agents to learn quickly and to achieve better performance through information sharing or experience exchange.
-Furthermore, it enhances robustness, as it can withstand individual agent failures.

-In this work, we propose MARL frameworks for the low-level control of a quadrotor by decomposing its dynamics into the translational part and the yawing part according to the decoupled-way control proposed in \cite{gamagedara2019geometric}.
-We utilize two agents dedicated to each part of the decomposed dynamics for efficient learning and robust execution.
-The primary contributions of this paper are fourfold: (\romannumeral 1) Our framework significantly reduces the overall training time.
-Each agent specializes in its designated task, converging faster with less training data compared to a single complex agent. (\romannumeral 2) The proposed framework enhances the overall robustness and stability of the system by decoupling yaw control from position control, especially for large yaw angle flights. (\romannumeral 3) Further, two regularization terms are introduced to mitigate steady-state errors in position tracking and to prevent excessive control inputs. (\romannumeral 4) The proposed framework remains flexible and can be combined with any MARL algorithm.

-The proposed MARL is implemented with Multi-Agent TD3 (MATD3)~\cite{ackermann2019reducing}, and it is benchmarked against the single-agent counterpart, Twin Delayed Deep Deterministic Policy Gradient (TD3)~\cite{fujimoto2018addressing} to illustrate the substantial advantages in the training efficiency and the control performance.
+In this paper, we utilize two agents dedicated to each part of the decomposed dynamics for efficient learning and robust execution.

+The primary contributions of this paper are fourfold: (\romannumeral 1) our framework significantly improves the flight stability and robustness of the system by decoupling yaw control from position control, particularly beneficial for large yaw angle flights, (\romannumeral 2) the proposed frameworks reduce the overall training time by specializing each agent in its designated task, converging faster with less training data compared to a complex single agent, (\romannumeral 3) two regularization terms are introduced to mitigate steady-state errors in position tracking and prevent excessive control inputs, and (\romannumeral 4) our proposed approaches remain flexible and can be trained with any MARL algorithm.
+Specifically, in this paper, we implement the proposed MARL frameworks with Multi-Agent TD3 (MATD3)~\cite{ackermann2019reducing} and benchmarked it against the single-agent counterpart, Twin Delayed Deep Deterministic Policy Gradient (TD3)~\cite{fujimoto2018addressing}, demonstrating the substantial advantages in the training efficiency.